 Read Full Review: Fairywill Sonic Electric Toothbrush

 Best Bang for the Buck

 Oral-B Pro 1000

-Unfortunately, this brush's bulkier rotation-oscillation brush head and more aggressive cleaning style aggravated some of our testers, rendering it practically unusable for those with sensitive gums.
-In terms of comfort, it's not our favorite, even for those without sensitive gums, and doesn't impress with its battery life either.
+Unfortunately, this brush's bulkier rotation-oscillation brush head and more aggressive cleaning style aggravated some of our testers, and those with more sensitive gums found it practically unusable.
+In terms of comfort, it's not our favorite (even for those without sensitive gums), and doesn't impress with its battery life, either.
 However, it's inexpensive and should keep your pearly whites perfectly happy and healthy when used properly — everything you want in a value toothbrush.

 Read Full Review: Oral-B Pro 1000

 Right off the bat, we should acknowledge that the DiamondClean Smart is not our top recommendation for most people.
 Nonetheless, this premium toothbrush did score close to the top of the group overall, impressing us with its comfort and cleaning performance.
 The DiamondClean looks great and would make an attractive addition to most bathrooms.
 Additionally, it has an interesting series of connected features, allowing you to track your brushing progress, improve your technique, and automatically reorder brush heads.

 However, this toothbrush is significantly more expensive than almost any other product, costing three or four times as much as some of our other award winners.
 It's an excellent toothbrush, but we feel it's a bit more than most people need to spend.
 It could be a good option if you aren't fazed by its price tag, or if you've consulted with your dentist and can use these smart features for a specific reason — brushing in a certain way or something similar.
 Still, for most people, we generally would suggest pursuing other options.

 Read Full Review: Philips Sonicare DiamondClean Smart 9500